Skip to content

 Cigar City Generators

-When Duke Energy goes down — Helene, Milton, a summer squall off the Gulf — your home keeps its power.
-We connect New Port Richey homeowners with a vetted, licensed local installer who knows our surge zones, our canals, and our coastal wind code.
+When Duke Energy goes down, a Cotee River flood, Helene's surge, a Milton wind squall, your home keeps its power.
+We connect New Port Richey homeowners with a vetted, licensed local installer who knows west Pasco, the city-versus-county permit split, and our river and canal flood maps.

 Vetted local installer Storm-tested systems Free, no-pressure quotes